You are currently viewing Things That May Cause a Miscarriage in the First 8 Weeks: 5 Important Risks

 A miscarriage occurs when a pregnancy is lost before 20 weeks.
 The majority of miscarriages occur during the first trimester.
 Most are caused by natural reasons, and they do not indicate that you did anything wrong.
 Miscarriages are not uncommon, but you can do things to help have a healthy pregnancy.

-5 Important Risks That Can Lead to a Miscarriage in the First 8 Weeks
+Things That May Cause a Miscarriage in the First 8 Weeks – 5 Important Risks

 1. Chromosomal Problems